Samuelms46/Bean-disease-classifier-FlaskAPI/README.md

 ## 🙏 Acknowledgments

 - Contributors to the pre-trained models
-- Makerere AI lab research community for disease classification datasets
+- Makerere AI Lab research community for disease classification datasets

 ---